felixrieseberg/test-windows-linux-subsystem/README.md

 ## Parameters

-* Specifying only a specific suite to be run can be enabled by passing `-suiteName suiteNameToTest`
+* Running a specific can be done by passing `-testSuite suiteNameToTest`
 * lxcore tracing can be enabled by passing `-lxcoreTrace`